Sydney Hilton Hotel bombing: Arguments against a conspiracy

-Trials and Investigations
+Trials and investigations

 A few days after the bombing, Richard Seary offered his services to the police Special Branch as an informant.
-He expressed the view that the Ananda Marga society might be involved with the Hilton bombing; he soon infiltrated that organization, which had its headquarters in three adjacent houses in Queen Street, Newtown.
+He expressed the view that the Ananda Marga society might be involved with the Hilton bombing.
+He soon infiltrated that organization, which had its headquarters in three adjacent houses in Queen Street, Newtown.

-On 15 June, Seary told Special Branch that members of Ananda Marga intended to bomb the home of Robert Cameron, a member of the far-right National Front of Australia, that night at his home in the Sydney suburb of Yagoona.
+On 15 June 1978, Seary told Special Branch that members of Ananda Marga intended to bomb the home of Robert Cameron, a member of the far-right National Front of Australia, that night at his home in the Sydney suburb of Yagoona.
 Two members of the society — Ross Dunn and Paul Alister — were subsequently apprehended at Yagoona in Seary's company and charged with conspiracy to murder Robert Cameron.

 It was alleged that Dunn and Alister had intended to plant a bomb at Cameron's home.
-Dunn and Alister stated that they intended only to write graffiti at Cameron's home and had no knowledge of the bomb, which they claimed had been brought by Seary.
+Dunn and Alister stated that they intended only to write graffiti at Cameron's home and had no knowledge of the bomb, which they said had been brought by Seary.
 Seary having already given discredited evidence accusing Dunn and Alister at the initial Hilton bombing inquest, was considered an unreliable witness in the written judgement of the High Court in Alister v R (1984):

 However, there was also some police evidence, and the prosecution had strongly associated the matter with the Sydney Hilton bombing.
 The trial relating to the alleged plot to bomb Cameron's home began in February 1979, but the jury could not come to a verdict.
-A second trial was held in July and all three defendants were convicted.
+A second trial was held in July, and all three defendants were convicted.

-A coronial inquest into the bombing itself was eventually held in 1982.
-Stipendiary Magistrate Walsh found a prima facie case of murder against two members of Ananda Marga—Ross Dunn and Paul Alister (but not Tim Anderson)—based on evidence from Richard Seary which was later discredited.
+In 1982, a coronial inquest into the bombing was held.
+Stipendiary Magistrate Walsh found a prima facie case of murder against two members of Ananda Marga—Ross Dunn and Paul Alister, but not Tim Anderson—based on evidence from Richard Seary, which was later discredited.

 Coronial inquiries are limited in their scope.
 No person appearing before the coroner has a right to subpoena evidence without permission from the coroner, and in this inquest Walsh rejected all applications.

 In 1984, the Attorney-General, Paul Landa, established an inquiry to investigate the convictions of Dunn, Alister and Anderson.
 The inquiry was similar to a Royal Commission, and was headed by Justice Wood.
 Richard Seary was in England at the time and did not take part, but after the inquiry indicated that he was willing to take part.
 Justice Wood reconvened the inquiry and it ran through to February 1985.
 The result was that Justice Wood recommended the pardoning of the three, and they were released in 1985.

-(The inquiry did not directly cover the Hilton Bombing.)
+The inquiry did not directly cover the Hilton Bombing.
 The pardoned trio received compensation from the NSW Government.
-Alister ploughed his compensation money into land on Bridge Creek Road near Maleny, Queensland, which would become his home, and also the site of the Ananda Marga River School.
+Alister ploughed his compensation money into land on Bridge Creek Road near Maleny, Queensland, which became his home, and the site of the Ananda Marga River School.

 According to Paul Alister's later assertions, points that emerged during the inquiry included: